8 Wonderful Things to Do in Kotor and Surroundings in 2025

 Getting to and staying in Kotor

 You have several options to reach Kotor.
 If you want to fly directly to Montenegro, the nearest airport is Tivat.
 The main airport near the capital city of Podgorica is roughly two hours away by car.
 By bus, it may take a bit longer, depending on traffic.
-I recommend checking flights from your preferred destination using WayAway to get great deals from multiple airlines.
+I recommend checking flights from your preferred destination using Skyscanner to get great deals from multiple airlines.

 In Kotor, you have plenty of accommodation options.
 I chose to stay in a hostel in the Old Town, and it was just perfect.
 Check out Montenegro Hostel B&B Kotor if you’re looking for something cheap and friendly, but not too fancy.
 While the rooms were quite small, I enjoyed the lovely common area with the view over Trg Bokeljske mornarice.